Introduction

 Database Design

-Invest time in creating efficient schemas and indexing strategies.
+Invest time in solid schemas and indexes.

 Infrastructure

-Modern cloud providers make scaling easier than ever.
+Cloud providers make scaling easier than ever.

-Design systems that can expand without requiring major rewrites.
+Design systems that grow without full rewrites.

 Lesson 4: User Experience Matters More Than Features